entity12208/GD-Level-Generator/USER_MANUAL.md

 - `python txt_to_json.py`
 - `python json_to_gdr.py`

-Once done, use GDShare to import the `.gdr` file into GD as a level.
+Once done, use GDShare to import the `level.gdr` file into GD as a level.
 ## List of AIs
 Might as well list some AIs that could do this well.
 - [ChatGPT](https://chatgpt.com)